 We recognise the importance of staff receiving modern slavery awareness and other training as part of our individual responsibility to prevent modern slavery and human trafficking in our operations and supply chains.
-During financial year 2023-2024 the School shall plan for staff training to raise awareness of slavery and human trafficking.
+During financial year 2024-2025 we shall roll-out modern slavery awareness training to all staff.